gallowayevan/nursingfront/content/documentation.md

 ---
+type: static
 title: Documentation
 subtitle: Here is where documentation will go.
 ---

-# Definitions
+{{< takeaway >}}
 Below are common terms used in this study that may be unfamiliar:

-- _Area Health Education Center (AHEC) Regions_: North Carolina&#39;s Area Health Education Center Program is a statewide program to develop the state&#39;s healthcare workforce, and is administered through nine regions made up of adjacent counties.
+- **Area Health Education Center (AHEC) Regions**: North Carolina&#39;s Area Health Education Center Program is a statewide program to develop the state&#39;s healthcare workforce, and is administered through nine regions made up of adjacent counties.
 Each region has its own AHEC center that is run relatively independently, to meet the unique workforce needs of the region.
-- _Current workforce_.
-This is the headcount of the RN and LPN workforce currently in active practice in North Carolina in 2018.
+- **Current workforce**: This is the headcount of the RN and LPN workforce currently in active practice in North Carolina in 2018.
-- _Diffusion:_ We modeled the geographic migration of new entrants from their place of education to their first job and the movement of actively practicing nurses by concatenating multiple years of licensure data.
+- **Diffusion:** We modeled the geographic migration of new entrants from their place of education to their first job and the movement of actively practicing nurses by concatenating multiple years of licensure data.
 The model also accounted for changes in employment settings of the nurse workforce.
-- _In-state Training pipeline:_ We modeled the pipeline of North Carolina-educated students who enter licensure after completing their initial nursing education.
+- **In-state Training pipeline:** We modeled the pipeline of North Carolina-educated students who enter licensure after completing their initial nursing education.
 The nursing workforce pipeline took into account, although did not explicitly model, graduates who do not enter the nursing workforce in North Carolina because they don&#39;t pass the NCLEX, don&#39;t practice nursing or because they leave North Carolina.
 Licensure data was also used to model the employment settings and geographic locations of new nurse entrants to the workforce.
-- _Medicaid Region:_ North Carolina is in the process of transitioning to a managed care model for its Medicaid program.
+- **Medicaid Region:** North Carolina is in the process of transitioning to a managed care model for its Medicaid program.
 To administer the program, the NC Department of Health and Human Services has divided the state in five regions, with targeted roll-out of Managed Care happening in stages by region.
 Forecasting demand at this level is useful in particular when looking at the demand of the Medicaid beneficiary population.
-- _Microsimulation:_ This approach allows for the modeling of individual behaviors that affect supply including, for example, the uncertainty of age of retirement.
+- **Microsimulation:** This approach allows for the modeling of individual behaviors that affect supply including, for example, the uncertainty of age of retirement.
 A microsimulation approach relies on multiple iterations of probabilities that, when repeatedly run, produce not only an &quot;average&quot; estimate of future supply but also a range of &quot;certainty&quot; of the forecast around the average.
-- _Out-of-State Supply and Re-entry:_ This is the number of LPNs and RNs that 1. annually enter the North Carolina workforce after completing their education outside of North Carolina; 2. move from inactive to active practice; 3. enter practice in NC after practicing in another state.
+- **Out-of-State Supply and Re-entry:** This is the number of LPNs and RNs that 1. annually enter the North Carolina workforce after completing their education outside of North Carolina; 2. move from inactive to active practice; 3. enter practice in NC after practicing in another state.
-- _Projected future workforce:_ This is the forecast of the next year&#39;s RN and LPN workforce derived from the previous year&#39;s workforce after removing leavers and adding joiners.
+- **Projected future workforce:** This is the forecast of the next year&#39;s RN and LPN workforce derived from the previous year&#39;s workforce after removing leavers and adding joiners.
 This process was repeated annually to generate forecasts from 2018 until 2030.
-- _Full Time Equivalent (FTE) versus Headcount:_ FTE and Headcount are both ways of &quot;counting&quot; nurses.
+- **Full Time Equivalent (FTE) versus Headcount:** FTE and Headcount are both ways of &quot;counting&quot; nurses.
 In headcount, each employee is counted as one regardless of whether they are full or part time.
 When using FTE, nurses&#39; hours are counted as a percentage of a predetermined &quot;full time.&quot; Our model defined full time as forty hours.
 For example a Nurse to reflect their specific needs, may only work as a nurse for 4 hours a day Monday to Thursday, a total of 16 hours and an FTE of 0.4.
-- _Ratio of headcount (HC)/FTE:_ The number of hours nurses work is an important component of supply.
+- **Ratio of headcount (HC)/FTE:** The number of hours nurses work is an important component of supply.
 We modeled FTE in the probabilistic model based on the mean and standard deviation of hours work as a function of age, gender, specialty and employment setting using NC BON licensure files which contain average hours worked per week in nursing.
-- _Retirements and Attrition:_ One of the biggest drivers of changes in the supply of nurses is exit from practice.
+- **Retirements and Attrition:** One of the biggest drivers of changes in the supply of nurses is exit from practice.
 The model included attrition from the workforce due to retirement, death, moving to inactive status and leaving practice in NC.
 The probability of exiting the workforce was modeled using a logistic regression that examined the effect of the nurse&#39;s gender, age, employment setting and highest degree.
-- _RN versus LPN_: To be a Registered Nurse, or RN, a two-year postsecondary degree (typically an Associate&#39;s Degree in Nursing, or ADN) is minimally required.
+- **RN versus LPN:** To be a Registered Nurse, or RN, a two-year postsecondary degree (typically an Associate&#39;s Degree in Nursing, or ADN) is minimally required.
 Registered Nurses can also be trained in four year postsecondary programs (Bachelor of Science in Nursing, or BSN).
-RN scope of practice does not ot require supervision – their practice in independent and comprehensive.
+RN scope of practice does not to require supervision – their practice in independent and comprehensive.
 However RNs are most often administratively supervised in work settings by other RNs, by Advanced Practice Registered Nurses (RNs holding a master&#39;s degree in their specialty) or possibly by physicians.
 Licensed Practical Nurses, or LPNs, only require one year of postsecondary education and clinical training, and must be supervised in their scope of practice by RNs, APRNS, or physicians.
-LPN scope of practice is dependent and focused.
+LPN scope of practice is dependent and focused. {{< /takeaway >}}

 # About the Project